There are over 600 million blogs on the web. And more than six million blog posts are published daily.

-Now you’re ready to start using WordPress to build and customize your blog or website.
+Now you’re ready to start using WordPress to customize and build your blog or website.

 Whenever you want to make any modifications to your website, you’ll always start with the WordPress admin dashboard.
-To login into your WordPress admin dashboard, head over to yourdomain/wp-admin.
+To login into your WordPress admin dashboard, head over to yourdomain.com/wp-admin.

 For example, if your domain name is myblog.com, type in myblog.com/wp-admin.
 Then enter the username and password you provided when installing WordPress.

 Once you have reached the WordPress admin dashboard, you’ll see the major options you have in the left-sidebar menu.
 When you click a section in that menu, the settings for that section will appear on the right.

 Special Note: Keep in mind that if you have followed all the steps so far for starting a blog, by now you have registered login credentials for three different services – your domain registrar, web hosting, and WordPress admin dashboard.

 Keep this information safe and handy and understand the distinction between these three.
 For example, I have often seen newbies get confused and use their hosting password to log in to WordPress and vice versa.

 Next step in setting up a blog is to start customizing your website’s look and feel.
 However, we need to take care of some basic settings first.
 So login to your WordPress admin dashboard as explained above.